deepset-ai/haystack-home/content/blog/multilingual-qa-with-cohere/index.md

 >> "Based on the information provided in the reviews, it seems that the accommodation can be very noisy, especially at night.
 Multiple reviewers mentioned..."
 ```

+To learn more about how you can use Cohere models in Haystack pipelines, check out our [integration page for Cohere](https://haystack.deepset.ai/integrations/cohere)🩵